renatols-jf/spboot-chassi/README.md

 return this without any issues, but a more powerful abstraction is a good idea.

 ### Transforming
 Transforming is the means by which an output is transformed into another.
+This is **NOT** the same as `@RenderTransform` from `@RenderConfig`. `@RenderTransform` applies to a single field, while this operation applies to the whole data.
 It can be called manually or initialized automatically according to the context.
 Currently, the only context transformation available is the projection one.